Best Snowboards for Beginners, And What to Look For

 Lib Tech Skate Banana Snowboard

 This doesn’t have the low price of the average entry-level board, but then the Skate Banana isn’t average in any way.
 It’s beloved of top pros who love its versatility-it chews up pow, piste and park alike’-but there’s no denying that the profile is beginner-friendly.
+Lib was the inventor of the banana technology which is a great rocker motion for people just learning.
 If you want to skip past your first board and invest in your step-up board, look at this one. $$$$.
 Find here.

 The easy flex and hybrid profile make for easy progression, and they lend themselves to freestyle as well. $$$.
 Find here.